openshift-online/ocm-sdk-go/CONTRIBUTING.md

 must be incremented for consumption in ocm-sdk-go generation.
 The version is defined by the latest git tag.
 The version is also defined in the ocm-api-model/CHANGES.md file.

-Once all changes to the OCM API Model have been committed to the master branch, submit a separate change with an update to ocm-api-model/CHANGES.md.
+Once all changes to the OCM API Model have been committed to the main branch, submit a separate change with an update to ocm-api-model/CHANGES.md.
 This update should indicate the version and describe the changes included with the version update.
 The following is an example update to version 0.0.9: